12adix/odin-projects/00-odin-recipes/README.md

 #Recipe Project

-This Project will show different recipes and be my first project working with HTML.
+This Project will consist of a main index page which will have links to a few recipes.
+It is my first project.